electric-eloquence/fepper/README.md

     <a href="https://www.npmjs.com/package/fepper-cli" target="_blank">
     fepper-cli</a>, which will give you the `fp` command.
   * If opening for the first time, macOS may warn that it can't be opened because it is from an unidentified developer.
-      * In that case, ctrl+click `fepper.command` and click "Open".
+      * In this case, ctrl+click `fepper.command` and click "Open".
       * In the following prompt, click "Open" to confirm that you're sure you want to open it.
   * Enter your password to allow installation.